intel/intel-extension-for-pytorch/docs/tutorials/features/float8.md

 ## Supported running mode

-Both DNN Training and Inference are supported with FP8 data type.
+Both DNN Training and Inference are supported with the FP8 data type.

 ## Supported operators